sevenFridays/firetabs/README.md

 ##Install
 Firetabs is very young and hosted only here for now, it cannot be found at addons.mozilla.org.

-You can install extension manually using this link: [download page]
+You can install extension using <a href="https://github.com/sunlaud/Firetabs/raw/dist/firetabs-0.3.xpi">this link</a>.

 Or install from .xpi file (previously downloaded from link above or obtained by other means):